mschlech/SoundCloudWallpaper/README.md

 ## Limitation
  * Tracks being private cannot be invoked to passed to a subsequent intent (browser or app invocation which has a different user) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
- * A limitation of 8 tracks to be kept in memory. (could be configured in the preferences)
+ * A limitation of 8 tracks to be kept in memory.
  * Preferences are not fully working yet.

+## To come
+ * image cache
+ * configurable (via preference) limit of downloaded soundcloud entities (tracks/favorites)

 ### LiveWallpaper

 SoundCloudWallpaper is used like a standard wallpaper, installed and configured long press on the homescreen.